Zahidmohd/Shell_JavaScript/PROGRESS.md

 - **External**: Separate programs the shell must spawn (e.g., `ls`, `cat`, `node`)

 ### Why Some Commands Must Be Builtins
 Commands like `exit` and `cd` must be builtins because they need to affect the shell's own process (exit the shell, change the shell's working directory).
+While `pwd` could technically be an external program, it's commonly implemented as a builtin for efficiency.

 ### PATH Environment Variable
 - **Purpose**: Tells the shell where to look for executable programs